(Guest post by Mark Stryker, author of Jazz From Detroit.)

 *Speaking of Thad, a rare bootleg tape exists of Chick playing with Thad’s quartet in Rochester, NY, in 1967, with Richard Davis and Mel Lewis.
 The band even plays some of Chick’s tunes.
 I’ve never heard the tape, so if anybody reading this has access to it, you are hereby obligated to send me a copy.
 In the absence of the tape, here’s TV footage of Thad playing “Autumn Leaves” with Chick and the gang on the Downbeat Poll Winners Awards Show in 1976.
 This was filmed in Chicago and aired on public television.
 I remember watching it at age 13.

 *Speaking of Chick on television, I also remember seeing Chick and Herbie play duets on the “Mike Douglas Show” in 1979.
-They played Gershwin’s “Liza” and then accompanied Douglas (and old band singer) on Duke’s “I’m Beginning to See the Light.”
-Douglas interviewed them at piano and prompted each to individually play bits their well-known songs, ”Maiden Voyage” and “La Fiesta” if I recall correctly.
+They played Gershwin’s “Liza” and then accompanied Douglas (an old band singer) on Duke’s “I’m Beginning to See the Light.”
+Douglas interviewed them at piano and prompted each to individually play bits of their well-known songs, ”Maiden Voyage” and “La Fiesta” if I recall correctly.
 Then they played improvised musical sketches of the other guests on the show.
 This footage has never shown up on YouTube, but hope springs eternal.

 * Chick’s debut as a leader in Detroit was a weekend stand at the Strata Concert Gallery in October 1971.
 Chick flipped when I showed him this flier.